 Participating in Loading Docs requires the delivery of a high-quality film, but also to take part in activities designed to develop professional skills and provide new opportunities for your career development.
 These include forming rewarding partnerships, identifying, targeting and connecting with audiences and increasing understanding of marketing and distribution strategies in the current media climate.

 The specific commitments are:

-● Work closely with the Loading Docs Executive Producer and Producer to develop the documentary.
+- Work with the Loading Docs Executive Producer and Producer to creatively develop the documentary.

 - Deliver and implement a marketing and distribution plan by 9 September for a launch in October 2022.
 Promoting your work is a key element of this initiative.

 Who owns the documentaries?

 All films remain the intellectual property of the filmmakers, while Loading Docs retains the rights to distribute and promote the films for a minimum period of four years.

 Where do they go?

 The documentaries are primarily distributed online via the Loading Docs’ website, Loading Docs’ YouTube, Loading Docs’ Facebook and Loading Docs’ Instagram, but are freely available to share and embed.
 This means that the films collectively support each other’s success.

-Finding audiences for our shorts and your work is the aim and we look forward to connecting with new platforms and audiences in 2021.
+Finding audiences for the short documentaries is the aim and we look forward to connecting with new platforms and audiences in 2022.

 What happens after my Loading Docs short is released?

 You become part of the incredible community of alumni – Loading Docs Talent.
 This collective seeks to provide career development opportunities and support the development and creation of new work should you want our help.

-We are here to help create new paths for documentary filmmakers in Aotearoa and have a fervent commitment to see you succeed.
+We are here to help create new paths for documentary filmmakers in Aotearoa and have a commitment to see you succeed.